Loading...

 The hash is confirmed if the values are the same.

-Save the signatures.txt file in the same location as the new firmware file.
+Save the file in the same location as the new firmware file.

 This should be in the 'Downloads' folder.